michaaz/getting_data_coursera/README.md

 * summarize the data with respect to certain subgroups
 * export the clean data into a text file

-# Info about trhe original data
+# Info about the original data

 The original data set can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip